England 2006 FIFA World Cup bid: Timeline

 In 1993, the chairman of the Football Association (the FA), Bert Millichip and his German counterpart agreed that the FA would back Germany's bid for the 2006 FIFA World Cup and that Germany would support England's Euro 96 bid.
 Both bids were ultimately successful.
 By 1996, England had withdrawn its support for the Germany bid and decided to make their own bid, losing the support of UEFA president Lennart Johansson in the process.
 As a result, England put its support behind Sepp Blatter in 1998, rather than rival Johansson, for the FIFA presidency.
 Blatter had, however, already publicly supported South Africa's bid.

 The FA went on to make a series of misinformed decisions to the detriment of the bid.
-This including FA chief executive Graham Kelly and chairman Keith Wiseman unsuccessfully attempting to remove the Scottish Football Association's David Will from the FIFA executive and replace him with Wiseman, culminating in both Kelly and Wiseman being removed from their posts.
+This included FA chief executive Graham Kelly and chairman Keith Wiseman unsuccessfully attempting to remove the Scottish Football Association's David Will from the FIFA executive and replace him with Wiseman, culminating in both Kelly and Wiseman being removed from their posts.
 The FA, mindful of Thailand's vote on the 24-man executive, offered the Thailand national football team the services of Peter Withe as head coach.

 Five companies were names as sponsors of the bid: British Airways, Littlewoods, Marks & Spencer, Nationwide Building Society and Umbro.
 A press advert was released by Saatchi & Saatchi in May 1998.

 In 1999, England arranged a friendly with Malta before Euro 2000, securing England a vote.
 Later that year, Blatter reaffirmed his support for South Africa, despite a visit from British prime minister Tony Blair.

 In April 1999, Bobby Charlton announced that as part of the bid, a dozen children from each of the 203 FIFA-affiliated nations would be guests of the FA during the tournament.